dell/karavi-observability/README.md

 Karavi Observability is part of the [Karavi](https://github.com/dell/karavi) open source suite of Kubernetes storage enablers for Dell EMC products, providing standardized approaches for storage observability.
 Karavi Observability consists of several services, each of which is contained in a separate repository.
 This repository will be the hub for all things Karavi Observability.
 [Issues](https://github.com/dell/karavi-observability/issues) against any of the Karavi Observability services need to be created here.

 Karavi Observability is composed of several services each living in their own GitHub repository.
 Contributions can be made to this repository or any of the Karavi Observability repositories listed below.
+New releases of Karavi Observability are made available when any of these services are released.
+The release will contain notes detailing the changes and updates made to each service since the previous release.

 | Name | Repository | Description |
 | ---- | ---------  | ----------- |